syncfusion-content/javascript-docs/js/SpellCheck/Functionalities.md

 The SpellCheck control provides the support to add the custom words into the custom dictionary file.

-The [addToDictionary](/api/js/ejspellcheck#methods:addToDictionary) option is used to add the custom words into the custom dictionary file.
+The [addToDictionary](/api/js/ejspellcheck#methods:addToDictionary) option is used to add the custom words into the custom dictionary file by using [`customDictionaryUrl`](/api/js/ejspellcheck#members:dictionarysettings-customdictionaryurl) property.

 The following code example uses to add the custom word into the custom dictionary file.